Wells A. Hutchins: Congress

 Hutchins was elected as a Democrat to the Thirty-eighth Congress (March 4, 1863 – March 3, 1865).
 A War Democrat, he supported Abraham Lincoln's agenda at critical moments.
 Hutchins called the proclamation Lincoln issued on September 15, 1863 under the authority of the Habeas Corpus Suspension Act of 1863 "necessary" in order to defeat the rebellion.
 He was one of only 16 Democrats in the House of Representatives who joined with the Republicans and voted to ratify the Thirteenth Amendment to the United States Constitution on January 31, 1865.
 That amendment abolished slavery in the United States.
 By doing so, he became one of a group who had "defied their party discipline, and had deliberately and with unfaltering faith marched to their political death", according to abolitionist Congressman James Mitchell Ashley.

 He was an unsuccessful candidate in 1864 for reelection to the Thirty-ninth Congress, and again in 1880 to the Forty-seventh Congress.

 Later career and death

+On February 23, 1843, Hutchins married Cornelia Robinson of Portsmouth.

-Hutchins resumed the practice of law in Portsmouth and died there January 25, 1895.
-He was interred in Greenlawn Cemetery.
+Hutchins resumed the practice of law in Portsmouth.
+He died there January 25, 1895, and was interred in Greenlawn Cemetery.
 He died of kidney disease.

-On February 23, 1843, Hutchins married Cornelia Robinson of Portsmouth.